Detailed Explanation of Component Decorator Identifiers

 enumItems: string;

-In addition to exposing component properties on the IDE property panel, developers can also use the decorator identifier @runInEditor
+Besides exposing component properties in the IDE's property panel, developers can also use the decorator identifier @runInEditor

 const { regClass, property, runInEditor } = Laya;